jamesAforster/CV/README.md

 ## Experience
 **Makers** (01/2019 - 05/2020)

 Enterprise Partnerships Manager
 - Primary lead on six-figure partnerships with companies including KPMG, Expedia, Capgemini, News UK, Global.
 - Managed end to end sales processes as well as ongoing account management for some of Maker's biggest partners.
 - Hosted networking events, gave talks, a range of other business activities.

 **Beanstalk Charity** (08/2018 - 12/2019)

 Partnerships Manager
 - Developed partnerships for the charity with schools across London.
 - Utilised networks and platforms to increase visibility for the charity and create awareness for the services they provided and the problem they solved.

 **KeyAGENT** (09/2017 - 07/2018)

 Sales and Onboarding Manager
 - Succesfully developed relationships with hundreds of national and independent estate agents.
 - Maintained relationships and account managed for these partners on an ongoing basis,

 ## Hobbies
 My housemates would probably tell me I played far too much guitar if they were not so polite.
 I spend a lot of time outside of work writing songs and working other little creative projects.
-Not necessarily with any grand intention, just because I enjoy the process of making things.
-You can listen to my soundcloud here if you fancy listening to some depressing music: https://soundcloud.com/user-656076887.
+Not with any grand intention, just because it's fun and I enjoy the process of making things.
+Feel free to listen to my SoundCloud if you fancy listening to what has been described as [Elliott Smith without the talent or optimism](https://soundcloud.com/user-656076887).

 I am also maintaining a blog about development, the jobhunt, and anything else related to technology.
 Also Mr Bean gifs.
-It's early days, but have a read here:
+It's early days, but have a read [here](https://medium.com/@jamesalexforster).

 I also run, read, meditate, listen to a lot of music (some of it very cheerful, actually), maintain a love of cinema and art, and like arguing about politics and all of the aforementioned topics at the pub.